Tips from 12 Caregiving Pros

 Heart of America Alzheimer’s Association

-I’m a huge fan of an amaryllis bulb in a pot.
-Watch it grow and flower during the dreary winter months.
-(You can force other spring bulbs to bloom, but the amaryllis gives a fantastic show.)
+I’m a huge fan of an Amaryllis bulb in a pot.
+Watch it brighten the room as it grows and flowers during dreary winter months.
+(You can also force other spring bulbs to bloom, but the amaryllis gives a fantastic show.)

 (Mike shows he’s an expert when he specifies “full slippers.”
-Avoid any mule-style, backless slippers.
-They might slip off while Mom or Dad walks, causing a fall.)
+Avoid mule-style, backless slippers, because they might slip off and trip Mom or Dad as they walk.)

-Dad loved the cuddly blanket Jeannine recommended – sheepskin on one side and velveteen on the other.
+Dad loved the cuddly blanket we gave him – sheepskin on one side and velveteen on the other.
 He enjoyed getting new pajamas, too.

-He appreciated the way specially designed clothes, like shirts and pants for the wheelchair-bound, made life more comfortable.
-We even found a winter cape that was fantastic for outings.
+Dad particularly appreciated how specially designed clothes, like shirts and pants for the wheelchair-bound, made life more comfortable.
+We even found a cape that was fantastic for winter outings.

 Dad loved popcorn, diet soda pop and cookies.
 He was thrilled to get a new video or a personalized calendar with pictures of his kids and grandkids.

-The absolute best gift anyone can give is time.
+The absolute best gift anyone can give, though, is time.
 Your loved one appreciates that more than anything else.
-I often saw sullen residents turn joyful with the arrival of a family member.
+I often watched sullen residents suddenly turn joyful with the arrival of a family member.

 The Best Gifts for People with Alzheimer’s Create Special Moments

-Give your loved one 20 to 60 minutes of your undivided attention.
-Pledge to stay calm and relaxed, no matter what happens.
+Give your loved one 20 to 60 minutes of your undivided attention and pledge to stay calm, no matter what happens.
 Join them in their moment, just as they are today.

 From Expert #8: Deborah Garnett, RN, PhD

 Keep it small and simple.
-Instead of a big Christmas gift, I “treat” Mom to fun times spent with family.
+Instead of a big Christmas gift, I “treated” Mom to fun times with family.

 There are so many ways to give the gift of a better visit:

-- I buy small craft projects, games or jigsaw puzzles and keep them in the car.
-If Mom is in the mood, we dash out to retrieve one and spend a fun visit working together.
-(On the other hand, if she’s not interested, we leave everything in the car, thus keeping her house uncluttered.)
+• I bought small craft projects, games or jigsaw puzzles, which I stored in my car.
+If Mom was in the mood at the start of a visit, I dashed out to retrieve one to work on together.
+(If she wasn’t interested, I left everything in the car, thus keeping her house uncluttered.)

-- I keep a digital photo album of Mom and different family members on my phone.
-I also keep a photo collage in her room, which we occasionally take down for a closer look.
-Here’s a special tip: Mom is more engaged when we’re looking at pictures that include her, too!
+• I kept a digital photo album of Mom and different family members on my phone.
+I also kept a photo collage in her room, which we occasionally brought down for a closer look.
+Here’s a bonus tip: Mom was more engaged when we looked at pictures that included her, too!

-- Bright flowers are always a hit.
-Mom enjoys arranging them in a vase and putting them on a table in the living room to share.
+• Bright flowers are always a hit.
+Mom enjoyed arranging them in a vase, then putting them on a table in the living room to share.

-- She also loves it when I bring a bag of small candy bars.
-Again, she loves having something to share, delighting in doling out one or two to each of the other residents.
+• She also loved it when I brought a bag of miniature candy bars.
+Again, Mom enjoyed having something she could share, beaming as she doled sweets out to caregivers and other residents.

-Be sure everyone is healthy.
-DON’T bring the “gift” of a cold or flu to seniors, whose immune systems are much weaker than yours.
+Most important, be sure everyone is healthy.
+DON’T bring the “gift” of a cold or flu to seniors whose immune systems are much weaker than yours.

-DO consider sharing a toddler’s infectious giggles and smiles with Mom or Dad.
-Many older adults love seeing babies and young children.
-Stay awhile if your little one is happily engaged.
-Bring your visit to a close as soon as she – or Mom – is ready for a nap.
+DO, however, consider sharing a child’s infectious giggles and smiles with Mom or Dad.
+Many older adults love seeing babies and toddlers.
+Stay awhile if your little one is happily engaged, but bring your visit to a close as soon as she – or Mom – is ready for a nap.

 Take Mom or Dad on a fun outing.
-For example, I take my mom to lunch.
-Then we get a manicure or pedicure together.
+For example, I take my mom to lunch, followed by a manicure or pedicure.

 Owner